INTRODUCTION: What is the Hundred Parishes?

 It is an area that is suitable for exploration, with an attractive landscape and a wealth of interesting places in close proximity to one another.
 It is well served by a network of quiet lanes, good footpaths offering fine views, welcoming pubs and tea rooms, and much more.
 We hope this initiative will encourage both locals and visitors to explore the area and fall in love with its charm.

-Please click the Location overview button below to see the area in geographic context or select one of the menu options on the left to explore the site in more detail.
+Please click the Location overview button to see the area in geographic context or select one of the menu options on the left to explore the site in more detail.